Kelcon86/NBA_HOF_Predictions/README.md

 - Can we accurately predict an NBA players induction into the Hall of Fame based on their statistics from their rookie season
 - Was there a correlation between rookie year statistics and length of career for players inducted into the Hall of Fame?

-## Description of the communication protocols
-Our group has communicated through a dedicated Slack channel as well as via Zoom.

 ## Data Exploration Phase
 - Description of preliminary data preprocessing